Balaji-The-Analyst/Coffee_shop_Dashboard/README.md

 * Which products are sold most and least often?
 Which drives the most revenue for the business?

 #### Concepts:
-Power Query, date function, aggregation functions, Pivot Tables, Charts, table, interactive dashboard.
+Power Query, date function, aggregation functions, Pivot Tables, Charts, table, Slicer interactive dashboard.

 #### Insights
 * Astotia is the best coffee store in three stories.Only Tuesday & Saturday are low transaction rates when compared to other days.